Heart Valve Surgery in Mumbai

-Heart valve surgery is a cardiac surgery procedure, carried out to repair / replace one or more faulty heart valves.
+Heart valve surgery is a cardiac surgery procedure used to repair or replace one or more malfunctioning heart valves.
+At leading heart valve clinics in Mumbai, the procedure is commonly recommended to treat valvular heart disease.

 Heart valve surgery is done to treat heart valve disease.
 There are two basic types of heart valve problems: